dnatalchuk/tagscale/README.md

 to the database configured by `DATABASE_URL`.
 When this flag is used the CLI automatically runs any pending migrations.

+If `scan` and `summary` are run as separate commands without `--db`, each invocation starts with a fresh in-memory database and the scan results are lost before the summary runs.
+Use `--db` or run both commands in a single session to retain the collected data.

 ### Example: In-memory scan and summary

 Run a quick scan for the last 7 days without saving results to a database and then